GoHorse GFX

 processes are integrated, nor are those processes really documented nor

 updated.
-Finding those artifacts
+Finding those artifacts and

 checking if they really are up to date is a daunting task